dgomes/ha_rrd_recorder/README.md

 ## Installation

+If you are running Home Assistant OS or Container, you don't need to install anything extra.

+### Operating System dependencies

 RRD Recorder depends on librrd which is a C library.

 You will need to follow the steps in https://pythonhosted.org/rrdtool/install.html before this integration will work.